Did you know that there are many different stretching methods that go way beyond what you learned in gym class?

 Loaded Progressive Stretching Method

-Loaded Progressive Stretching does what it says on the tin.
-A load is added to the stretch in the form of a weight or a partner.
+Loaded Progressive Stretching (LPS) is when resistance is added to the stretch in the form of a weight or a partner.
 This produces a greater degree of stretching that can be achieved without the load.
-The idea behind loaded progressive stretching is to expand the layer of connective tissue that lies over the muscles called fascia.
+The idea behind LPS is to expand the layer of connective tissue that lies over the muscles called fascia.

 Lift Heavier/Grow Muscle